Finding a good freight forwarder is crucial to the success of your business.

 First, consider whether you have any unusual shipping needs.
 That will weed out some of the smaller forwarders.

-Second, consider how important your business may be to the freight forwarding company.
+Second, consider how important your business may be to the forwarder.
 What you consider next depends whether you are driven most by price or service.

 Finally, there is now an option that lets you go for both service and price.